bbsBayes/bbsBayes/README.md

 Finally, bbsBayes can be used to run Bayesian cross-validations.
 For example, the `get_final_values()` function is useful to provide an efficient starting point for a cross-validation runs, without having to wait for another full burn-in period.

-The archived supplement to this pre-print provides an example of how to implement a cross-validation using bbsBayes.
+Paper that includes an example of how to implement a cross-validation using bbsBayes.

 Pre-print: <https://doi.org/10.1101/2020.03.26.010215> Supplement: [![DOI](https://zenodo.org/badge/228419725.svg)](https://zenodo.org/badge/latestdoi/228419725)

 NOTE: although bbsBayes includes functions to calculate WAIC, recent work has shown that WAIC performs very poorly with the BBS data (<https://doi.org/10.1650/CONDOR-17-1.1>).
-We recommend a k-fold cross-validation approach.
+We recommend a k-fold cross-validation approach, as in the above zenodo archive.